green-code-initiative/ecoCode/README.md

 Code is parsed to be transformed as AST.
 AST will allow you to access one or more nodes of your code.
 For example, you’ll be able to access of all your `for` loop, to explore content etc.

-To better understand AST structure, y a can use [AST Explorer](https://astexplorer.net/)
+To better understand AST structure, you can use the [AST Explorer](https://astexplorer.net/).

+JavaScript plugin works differently because it does not use AST.
+[More information here](javascript-plugin/README.md)

 🚀 Getting Started
 ------------------